Common Reasons Your Car Battery Keeps Dying

 Do note that you must always test the battery first before you can test the alternator.
 This is because the battery fires the engine, and once the engine runs, it spins the alternator and this spinning keeps the battery charged.
 If the battery is too weak, it will not get the car running and thus the alternator cannot be tested.
 You need to perform two tests on the alternator to check whether it’s working properly at idle speed with no drain from electrical accessories as well as at higher speed under heavy usage.

-- To test an alternator’s no-load voltage: leave the engine idle, turn off all electrical accessories that may be using electricity, including lights, the dashboard and the stereo.
+- To test an alternator’s no-load voltage: leave the engine idle, and turn off all electrical accessories that may be using electricity, including lights, the dashboard, and the stereo.
 Repeat the battery test above using the multimeter.
 A healthy alternator should produce a reading between 13.1V and 14.6V when the engine’s running at regular idle speed.
 Anything outside this range means your alternator is either undercharging or overcharging your battery, both of which will shorten the battery’s lifespan.

 - To test the alternator’s load voltage to see if it will function properly under heavy usage: Let your assistant keep the engine running at a speed of 2,000 RPM.
 Turn on all electrical accessories and reconnect the multimeter.
 A healthy and strong alternator should read 13.0 volts and above.
 Anything lower than 13.0 volts signals a weak alternator that should be checked by a professional.